Generic filters

 Introduction

 In Years 9 & 10 you had the opportunity to experience a wide range of subjects.
-In the senior school you begin to specialise, and study five or six subjects each year.
+This continues in Year 11, however in Years 12 and 13, you begin to specialise, and study five or six subjects each year.

 You will find it easier to motivate yourself and to achieve to the best of your ability if you choose the subjects you are good at or personally interested in.
-If you are not sure what you want to do in the future, choose a course that is as broad as possible and which keeps a range of options open to you once you leave school.
+If you are not sure what you want to do in the future, choose a broad range of subjects to keep a broad range of options open to you once you leave school.
 If you do know what you would like to do, make sure you know which subjects you need to choose to reach your goals.

 Choose your subjects carefully.
-What you choose now is what the 2022 timetable will be based on.
-If you change your mind later on the subjects you want may not be available.
+What you choose now is what the 2025 timetable will be based on.
+If you change your mind later on, the subjects you want may not be available.
 If you change your mind before the end of the year let your Dean know immediately.

 Reminders when choosing your subjects